HHS/TANF-app/tdrs-frontend/README.md

 -  If you encounter any issues signing in, please ensure you are using a [Login.gov-Sandbox Account](https://idp.int.identitysandbox.gov/) and **NOT** your [Login.gov Account](login.gov).

 4.)
-Upon successful authentication with you will be redirected to the frontend dashboard (`/dashboard`) UI with an option to sign out.
+Upon successful authentication you will be redirected to the frontend edit-profile (`/edit-profile`) UI with an option to sign out.

 5.)
 Clicking the `Sign Out` button will log you out of the application and redirect you to the landing page,